-In the above reduction, we can easily observe that the final token placement f_t can always be reached from the initial token placement f_0 in a polynomial number of shifts.
+Also, in our NP-hardness reduction, we can easily observe that the final token placement $f_t$ can always be reached from the initial token placement $f_0$ in a polynomial number of shifts.
 Therefore, for this particular set of instances, the 2-Colored Token Shift problem is in NP.
-The same is also true of the puzzles introduced in Section 3, due to the polynomal upper bound given by Theorem 3.
+The same is also true of the puzzles introduced in Sect.
+3, due to the polytrue of the puzzles introduced in Sect.
+3, due to the polynomal upper bound given by Theorem 3.
 However, we do not know whether this is true for the c-Colored Token Shift problem in general, even assuming c = 2.
-A theorem of Helfgott and Seress [5] implies that, if $f_0 \simeq f_t$, the distance between f_0 and f_t has a quasi-polynomial upper bound; this, however, is insufficient to conclude that the problem is in NP.
+A theorem of Helfgott and Seress [5] implies that, if $f_0 \approx f_t$ , the distance between $f_0$ and $f_t$ has a quasi-polynomial upper bound; this, however, is insufficient to conclude that the problem is in NP.
 On the other hand, it is not difficult to see that the c-Colored Token Shift problem is in PSPACE; characterizing its computational complexity is left as an open problem.
-It would also be interesting to establish if the problem remains NP-hard when restricted to planar graphs or to graphs of constant maximum degree.